 A fire damages an exterior wall at your business and you have to close for three weeks during repairs.

-Commercial property insurance helps protect all the physical items you need to operate your business: inventory, business equipment and furniture, as well as brick-and-mortar structures.
+Commercial property insurance can help protect the physical assets you need to operate your business, including:

 There are four basic types of coverage included with a commercial property insurance policy:

 A claim can provide financial help for your business property, including furniture, equipment and inventory for covered events.
 This coverage is also known as business personal property insurance or BPP insurance.